vsff6/Property-finder-LLM-Prototype-/README.md

 Real Estate Dataset: The application uses an open-source property dataset sourced from Kaggle to display available listings.

+Ranking: The app accepts users rattings and corrections for better future performance

 Example of queries:
 1. Price-related Queries
 "Show me properties under $500,000."